 - Continue the ruching that begins in the front and ends at the side seam.

-- Having this abrupt stop is annoying and visually unappealing – on any body shape and size.
+- Having the abrupt stop on this bargain dance dress is annoying and visually unappealing – on any body shape and size.

 - Louise can create a prettier, more diagonal line by continuing the ruching onto the back.